Five Days to Success with Google Ads

 If you can answer “yes” to all those questions, you’re off to a good start in building your “glider.”

 I can’t overemphasize how powerful this is.
 Usually pay per click traffic represents only a tiny percentage of the people who are potential customers for you.
-When you roll out to items 2 through 8, you can often make five to fifty times as much money as you were making with AdWords.
+When you roll out to items 2 through 8, you can often make five to fifty times as much money as you were making with Google Ads.
 And no longer is it necessary to risk more than a few hundred dollars on a marketing campaign!

 A little traffic.
 A lot of traffic.
 Turn it on or turn it off at will.